ijs/webp-webpack-plugin/README.md

 ]
 ```

+## WebPWebpackPlugin options

+- match regexp that help plugin match the images need to transform to webp
+- inject default false.
+When the value is false, not inject the runtime code.
+The priority level is lower than the option `injectCode`
+- injectCode default ''.
+If the value is not empty, the priority level is more than the option `inject`

+tips： the inject runtime code help to replace the image src with webp format.

+## principle

+- webp transform

+change the webpack plugin `emit` and modify the  `compilation.assets` object, then generate the webp format image with the same hash as the original img src

+- inject runtime code

+Thanks to [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) that support  [event hooks](https://github.com/jantimon/html-webpack-plugin#events)

 ## ChangeLog

-[2017-09-19] inject the code that can replace the img src by support webp
+[2017-09-19] inject the code that can replace the img src by support webp and developers can inject your custom code

-## Thanks
+## LICENSE

-Thanks [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) for supporting some [hooks](https://github.com/jantimon/html-webpack-plugin#events) for other [plugins](https://github.com/webpack/docs/wiki/plugins)
+MIT